DeanGaffney/15ed5bb6-0ac0-4f39-a5e1-96b96f6726f7/README.md

 [] Swagger Documentation
 [] Infrastructure Diagrams for different architectures

+## Improvements
+- Create a dedicated DateRange class for the date range validation
+- Create dedicated response or serialization classes for constructing complex responses such as the metric query results.
+- Add better validation for Enum types (needs custom validator)
+- Database Migration Scripts (Flyway)

 ## Running Locally
 - Your system must have java 11 installed.